neilandersonternal/ECE-2112-PA1/README.md

 3. remove all spaces from the last name; and
 4. join the processed first and last names using one period (.).

-First, create a user-defined function with "def", and as for the instruction that was indicated from our assignment, the name of the function should be "make_username".
-After that, to set the first name into lowercase, I added another name, for the first name itself, after that I used the **lower()** function in order to convert all uppercase characters in a string into lowercase.
-With the same method, I also made the last name into lowercase to fully accomplish the main goal, which is converting names into lowercase.
-For the final touch, I used the function **return**, to input "." between the first name and last name.
+The following are the function that are mainly used for this problem:

+● ```lower()``` - method converts all uppercase characters in a string to lowercase.

+This function is used for the first objective, which is to convert all letters to lowercase.

+● ```replace()``` - This function replaces occurences of a specified substring within a string to a new substring

+This function is used to remove the spaces in the substrings.

 ```
 def make_username(first_name, last_name):